paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-9a-audit.md

 (2) current cost-to-complete estimates for each affected defense business system;

-(3) dependencies both between the various defense business systems and between the introduction, replacement, update, modification, and retirement of such systems; and 11 So in original.
-The word “and” probably should not appear.
+(3) dependencies both between the various defense business systems and between the introduction, replacement, update, modification, and retirement of such systems;

 (4) the amount spent by the Department on operating and maintaining financial management systems during the preceding five fiscal years; and